thegenerativegeneration/progrockdiffusion-tgg/README.md

 - Some variables can be randomized to help you explore the possible outputs of a prompt
 - If you put \_artist\_ in your prompt, it will be replaced with a randomly selected artist

-# Hardware prerequisites
+# Hardware requirements
-You will need at least 16gb of RAM if not using a GPU.
-An Nvidia GPU is *highly* recommended!
+GPU: An Nvidia GPU is *highly* recommended!
 The speed improvement is massive.
 8gb is probably the minimum amount of GPU memory.
 This author has an RTX 3080 with 10gb and it runs fairly well, but some advanced features are not possible with "only" 10gb.

+As for AMD cards, I have not had a chance to test one.
+If you're interested in helping me figure out if it's possible, drop me a note in the issues page.

+CPU: For CPU mode, you will need at least 16gb of RAM.

-You'll also need between 20 and 40gb of free disk space, depending on which models you enable.
+STORAGE: you'll need at least 40gb of free disk space, depending on which models you enable.

 # Software prerequisties
 ## Linux